OT

 Feb 6 12:12:59 AM ==> Your service is live 🎉

-Why This Worked: Render.com's Ubuntu environment already includes all necessary Chromium dependencies.
-The --with-deps flag was trying to install packages that were already present, and failing because it lacked permission to do so.
+Why it worked without the flag: Render.com's Ubuntu environment already includes all the system libraries Chromium needs.
+The flag was trying to install packages that were already there — and failing because it lacked permission to do so.
+Removing the flag let Playwright do the only thing it actually needed to do: download the Chromium binary itself.

 python -m playwright install --with-deps chromium